rstudio/flexdashboard/snippets/textannotation.md

     orientation: rows
 ---

-Monthly deaths from bronchitis, emphysema and asthma in the UK, 1974–1979.
-Source: P. J. Diggle, 1990, Time Series: A Biostatistical Introduction.
-Oxford, table A.3
+Monthly deaths from bronchitis, emphysema and asthma in the UK, 1974–1979 (Source: P. J. Diggle, 1990, Time Series: A Biostatistical Introduction.
+Oxford, table A.3)

 ```{r setup, include=FALSE}
 library(dygraphs)